jackgibson1/ecg-api/README.md

 _**ECG Authentication & Services API**_
 - Written in Javascript using Node.js with the Express framework.
 - Authentication implemented using Java Web Token stored in LocalStorage (client-side).
-- Includes JWT Refresh token implementation using axios interceptors to ensure users can maintain a uninterrupted authenticated session (for 24 hours).
+- Includes JWT Refresh token implementation which is facilitated using axios interceptors on the client side to ensure users can maintain a uninterrupted authenticated session (for 24 hours).
 - Axios interceptors are used to check JWT expiration.

 _**Overall Architecture**_